 The national parks

-Canada’s 42 national parks are administered by Parks Canada (w pc.gc.ca), and local staff based at park information centres.
-Visit these to pick up special permits if you intend to fish or camp in the backcountry, and for information and audiovisual displays on flora, fauna and outdoor activities.
+Canada’s 37 national parks and eight national park reserves are administered by Parks Canada (w pc.gc.ca), and local staff based at park information centres.
+Visit these to pick up special permits if you intend to fish or camp in the backcountry, and for information and -audiovisual displays on flora, fauna and outdoor activities.
 Many offer talks and nature walks presented by park naturalists, as well as reports on snow, weather and recent bear sightings.
-The national parks system also administers 167 National Historic Sites – important historical sites dotted around the country.
+The national parks system also administers 168 National Historic Sites – important historical sites dotted around the country.

 Supplementing the national parks is a network of provincial parks in every province in the country.
 Entry to these parks is sometimes free, though often you’ll have to pay a small fee of around $5.
 You’ll also have to pay for fishing and hunting permits as well as campgrounds on top of this; specifics vary from province to province.